DHTMLX/docs-kanban/docs/api/provider/rest_routes/put_routes/js_kanban_put_cards_route.md

 ### Description

-@short: Updates data on the specified card and returns an empty json object
+@short: Updates data on a specified card and returns an empty json object

 The route handles the **HTTP PUT** request made to the **'/cards/{id}'** path.